emmanuel-cruz-dev/emmanuel-cruz-dev/README.md

 <br/>

 ## 👨‍💻 Frontend Developer
-I am a developer passionate about creating intuitive and efficient interfaces that improve the user experience.
+I'm a developer passionate about creating intuitive and efficient interfaces that improve the user experience.
 I specialize in transforming ideas into clean and maintainable code.
 <br/>

 ## 🛠 Languages ​​and Tools